skaman82/HW3_tracker/README.md

 • NEW BUG since 1.0.42: turning the crown normally gives some haptic feedback, but after a while the vibration is completeley gone until you restart the watch.<br>

 ## Notifications

+• Message detail UI: Longer messages are not displayed in full and cut off in the detail view<br>

 • <del>swiping back from the message detail view shows black screen (when you have a couple messages)</del> fixed in 1.00.41<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/6.jpg" width="300px"/>